Legrandin/pycryptodome/Doc/src/protocol/ss.rst

 This implementation has the following properties:

-* The secret is a byte string with a maximum length of 16 bytes (e.g. an AES 128 key).
+* The secret is a byte string of 16 bytes (e.g. an AES 128 key).
-* Each share has a fixed length of 16 bytes.
+* Each share is a byte string of 16 bytes.
 * The recipients of the shares are assigned an integer starting from 1 (share number :math:`x_i`).
 * The polynomial :math:`q(x)` is defined over the field GF(:math:`2^{128}`) with the same irriducible polynomial as used in AES-GCM: :math:`1 + x + x^2 + x^7 + x^{128}`.